AC Maintenance: Thermostat

 1. Ensure Proper Installation

 We’ll check to make sure your thermostat is installed properly and away from sources of heat, like light bulbs, sunlight, or heat-producing appliances.
-Extra heat like this can throw off the temperature sensor in the thermometer
+Extra heat can throw off the temperature sensor in the thermometer.

 2. Check the Wire Connections